-- For the salted rim, take a lime wedge and coat the rim of a margarita glass or double old fashioned glass.
+- For the salted rim, take a lime wedge and wipe the rim of a margarita glass or double old-fashioned glass.
+I like to only do half of the rim.
 Dip in margarita salt, rotating until coated.

 - Combine all ingredients in a cocktail shaker with plenty of ice.
-Shake vigorously and pour straight into a chilled glass with the (now crushed) ice from the shaker.
+Shake vigorously and pour straight into the glass with the (now crushed) ice from the shaker.
 Garnish with a lime wheel.
 Class this recipe up further by serving it over a giant ice cube.